Last Updated on Jan 04, 2019

 Now that you know both types of analysis, you can vary your methods according to the situation and not be stuck to a single type.
 There is no clear ultimate method here; it’s all about the situation you find yourself in.
 Each method has its strengths and weaknesses and ignoring either one of these methods when making a decision can only hamper your chances of winning in a trade.

-Now that we’ve made it to the end of our guide, it’s finally time for you to take the knowledge you learned and start your Forex trading venture.
+Now that we’ve made it to the end of our forex trading for beginners guide, it’s finally time for you to take the knowledge you learned and start your Forex trading venture.
+Be sure to checkout our other posts.
 Remember, failure is part of the game in this type of work, so don’t be afraid of it.
 One last thing, practice makes perfect, so get going!